-- You are required to provide 2 comments per task on your classmates work PRIOR to the project due date.
-Posting comments after is not helpful to other students and will not be counted. - Mention the students name along with suggestions or critiques that are constructive to the design.
+- Mention the students name along with suggestions or critiques that are constructive to the design.
 It should be a minimum of 1-2 sentences.
 Share links, videos, or images to express your thoughts and illustrate your point.
-Comments like, "I really like your designs" is not helpful to other students. - Be mindful of grammar, spelling, and punctuation. - Post your comments No later than 24 hours after the week's assignment deadlines.
-COMMENTS POSTER AFTER or WITH NO STUDENT NAMES WILL NOT BE COUNTED, AND YOU WILL NOT GET CREDIT (POINTS) FOR YOUR PARTICIPATION FOR THAT WEEKS GRADE(S).
+Comments like, "I really like your designs" is not helpful to other students. - Be mindful of grammar, spelling, and punctuation.

-OVERALL CLASS PARTICIPATION: 5% of Overall Grade
+OVERALL CLASS PARTICIPATION (5% of Overall Grade)

+Excellent

+A (93-100)

-Excellent A (93-100) A- (90-92)
+A- (90-92)